 Figure \ref{fig:csi_last_layer} shows CSI distributions for the last layer before the classifier, where class specificity is maximized in CNNs.
-Prior to FL training, incorporating CA in SE-ResNet with BN results in a small increase in class selectivity compared to BN-ResNet.
-When combining CA with SWS in ANFR, the change in class selectivity is negligible compared to NF-ResNet, indicating the minimal impact of CA at this stage.
-After training on heterogeneous data, we observe a notable shift: BN causes reduced class selectivity (compared to before training), evidenced by left-skewed distributions for BN-ResNet and SE-ResNet.
-Adding CA increases class selectivity for both normalization methods, but cannot fully mitigate BN's negative effect due to inconsistently normalized inputs to the CA module (\ref{eq:gap_activation}).
-The ANFR model, however, shows a significant increase in class selectivity compared to NF-ResNet.
-This discrepancy manifests only after FL training, and indicates that combining CA and SWS in ANFR enhances the model's ability to specialize in class discrimination under data heterogeneity.
+Before FL training, incorporating CA in SE-ResNet slightly increases class selectivity compared to BN-ResNet.
+Combining CA with SWS in ANFR shows negligible change in class selectivity compared to NF-ResNet, indicating CA's minimal impact at this stage.
+However, after training on heterogeneous data, we observe a notable shift: BN reduces class selectivity (compared to before training), evidenced by left-skewed distributions for BN-ResNet and SE-ResNet.
+Adding CA increases class selectivity for both normalization methods, but due to receiving inconsistently normalized inputs (\ref{eq:gap_activation}) cannot fully mitigate BN's negative effect.
+The ANFR model, however, shows a significant increase in class selectivity compared to NF-ResNet, with strong class selectivity ($\text{CSI}{>}0.75$) units nearly doubling from ${\sim} 11\%$ to ${\sim}21\%$.
+This improvement manifests only after FL training, indicating that combining CA and SWS in ANFR enhances the model's ability to specialize and discriminate classes under data heterogeneity.

-For models using CA, we use the variability of attention weights across channels and classes as an indicator of adaptation: high variability suggests CA is actively re-weighing features to adapt to different class characteristics.
-Figure \ref{fig:ca_weights} shows that before FL training, both SE and ANFR models display high variability.
-This shows that CA provides a diverse and informative signal for both activation and weight normalization when heterogeneity is not a factor.
-However, after FL training, the attention weights of SE-ResNet become saturated, converging towards a value of 1 across all channels and classes.
-This saturation renders the attention mechanism inactive, turning it into an identity operation.
-Thus, the SE-ResNet model fails to preserve the discriminative power of CA under heterogeneity.
-Instead, the ANFR model maintains high variability in CA weights across channels and classes.
+In Figure \ref{fig:ca_weights} we use the variability of attention weights across channels and classes as an indicator of adaptation: high variability suggests CA is actively re-weighing features to adapt to different class characteristics.
+Before FL training (left panel), both SE and ANFR models display high variability, as, when heterogeneity is not a factor, CA provides a diverse and informative signal for both activation and weight normalization.
+After FL training (right panel), the attention mechanism of SE-ResNet turns into an identity operator, with attention weights converging to $1$ across all channels and classes, meaning SE-ResNet fails to preserve the discriminative power of CA under heterogeneity.
+In contrast, ANFR maintains high variability in CA weights across channels and classes.
 This sustained variability implies that CA remains active and continues to provide class-discriminative signals when combined with weight standardization.